What is the eTASFA?

 - You hold a visa* that allows you to live in the United States.

-- You must be employed in Texas for at least 12 months before you enroll in college
+- You or your parent (if you are dependent) must be employed in Texas for at least 12 months before you enroll in college

-*For more information regarding visas that enable you to domicile in the United States, please view the table of Immigration Visa Types.
+*For more information about visas that permit you to establish a domicile in the United States, please view the table of Immigration Visa Types.

 Scholarships and Financial Aid will not share your immigration status with anyone.
 You can review FERPA guidelines to better understand your rights.